Playwright: Etymology

 Jonson described himself as a poet, not a playwright, since plays during that time were written in meter and so were regarded as the province of poets.
 This view was held as late as the early 19th century.
 The term "playwright" later again lost this negative connotation.

 History

 Early playwrights

 The earliest playwrights in Western literature with surviving works are the Ancient Greeks.
 These early plays were for annual Athenian competitions among play writers held around the 5th century BC.
 Such notables as Aeschylus, Sophocles, Euripides, and Aristophanes established forms still relied on by their modern counterparts.
+We have complete texts extant by Aeschylus, Sophocles, and Euripides.
+The origins of Athenian tragedy remain obscure, though by the 5th century it was institutionalised in competitions (agon) held as part of festivities celebrating Dionysos (the god of wine and fertility).
+As contestants in the City Dionysia's competition (the most prestigious of the festivals to stage drama), playwrights were required to present a tetralogy of plays (though the individual works were not necessarily connected by story or theme), which usually consisted of three tragedies and one satyr play.

 For the ancient Greeks, playwriting involved poïesis, "the act of making".
 This is the source of the English word poet.

+Despite Chinese Theatre having performers dated back to the 6th century BC with You Meng, their perspective of theatre was such that plays had no other role than "performer" or "actor", but given that the performers were also the ones who invented their performances, they could be considered a form of playwright.

+Outside of the Western world there is Indian classical drama, with one of the oldest known playwrights being Śudraka, whose attributed plays can be dated to the second century BC.
+The Nāṭya Shāstra, a text on the performing arts from between 500BC-500AD, categorizes playwrights as being among the members of a theatre company, although playwrights were generally the highest in social status, with some being kings.